realeroberto/covid19vaccini/README.md

 # covid19-vaccini

-A collection of code snippets for Covid-19 related data (with a focus on Italy).
+A Python package to handle data related to Covid-19 vaccines in Italy.

 ## Rationale

-This repository contains code I used in several occasions to handle Covid-19 related data.
+TODO